Biological Zones in Lakes

 - Oligotrophic lakes have a low level of productivity due to a severely limited supply of nutrients to support algal growth.

-- The water of such a lake is, therefore, clear enough as to make its bottom visible upto considerable depth.
+- The water of such a lake is, therefore, clear enough as to make its bottom visible up to a considerable depth.

 - In such a case, the euphotic zone often extends into the hypolimnion zone, which is aerobic.